-Build-in flexibility: the COVID-19 pandemic has forced businesses to turn to remote work and other virtual practices.
-Build flexibility into your onboarding processes so that they can be quickly adapted to changing conditions.
+- Build-in flexibility: the COVID-19 pandemic has forced businesses to turn to remote work and other virtual practices.
+Build flexibility into your remote onboarding processes so that they can be quickly adapted to changing conditions and still feel connected.

 8 Best Practices For Effective Employee Onboarding

 It can take months to educate a new employee on the knowledge, skills, and behaviours required for them to begin contributing to the organization’s success.

 Because of the long time horizon for onboarding, which can continue through the first year of employment, it’s almost impossible to create a specific onboarding agenda, schedule, or template.